Whenever I spend more than 2 weeks in a country, I make it a point to befriend the locals and assimilate as much as possible into the culture.

 For some people, this might be an intimidating idea.
 But for me, it’s incredibly liberating.

-As a retail trader, I don’t have to worry about office politics, unreasonable clients, or a fickle-tempered boss.
+As a trader, I don’t have to worry about office politics, unreasonable clients, or a fickle-tempered boss.
 My time and energy can be better invested in improving my trading operation and education.

 How well I do in this business is entirely dependent on me, not anyone else… and that’s just the way I like it.